osheanlee/osheanlee.github.io/content/blog/2-PAs.md

 gdf_pa_dissolve['area_sqm']/sum(gdf_phl['area_sqm']) * 100
 ```

-Running the code above will tell us that **19% of the Philippines' land area are our protected areas.
+Running the code above will tell us that **19% of the Philippines** land area are our protected areas.
 It seems really low!
 How I wish the government could identify more proteced areas.

 ### 2.)
 What is the largest Protected Area (in terms of land area)?